European Atmospheric Research Lidar Cooperation of Science and Technology

 Work Plan

-The work plan is organized into six focused Working Groups and incorporates collaborative activities, workshops, and short-term scientific missions to maximize knowledge exchange and technical progress.
+The work plan is organized into four focused Working Groups and incorporates collaborative activities, workshops, and short-term scientific missions to maximize knowledge exchange and technical progress.